Kavishhumane/Simple-Task-Management/README.md

 # Simple-Task-Management
 # Bharat Intern.
-Simple task management virtual internship of Full Stack Development.The users also get the functionality to assign tasks to others
+Simple task management virtual internship of Full Stack Development.
+The users also get the functionality to assign tasks to others